Table of Contents

 For CMOs and GTM leaders, lead scoring represents a foundational investment in scalable revenue architecture.
 Organizations implementing comprehensive scoring systems typically see:

-- 2-3x improvement in marketing campaign ROI measurement accuracy
+- 2-3x improvement in marketing campaign ROI measurement accuracy, HubSpot reports

 The key is viewing lead scoring not as a one-time implementation but as an evolving system that adapts to market changes, buyer behavior shifts, and business growth stages.
+This architectural approach to revenue operations creates the foundation necessary for predictable, scalable growth.

 Frequently Asked Questions